CDCgov/phdi-azure/docs/execution-guide.md

 1. Click into the appropriate Azure resource group.![azure-portal-resource-group](./images/azure-portal-resource-group.png)
 </details>

-### Step 2: Upload and run data through the pipeline
+### Part 2: Upload and run data through the pipeline
 <details>
     <summary>Steps to access storage account and run VXU data through the pipeline in Azure Portal</summary>